-When you build an app that includes both Firebase Remote Config and Firebase Analytics, you gain the ability to understand your app users better and to respond to their needs more quickly.
+When you build an app that includes both Firebase Remote Config and Google Analytics, you gain the ability to understand your app users better and to respond to their needs more quickly.
 You can use Analytics audiences and user properties to customize your app for segments of your user base with flexibility and precision.

 Remote Config and user properties

 Then, you could create conditions that use these properties (individually, or in combination) to tailor the appearance and behavior of your app for specific users.
 For example, you could design your app so that users who are interested in running see an image of a jogger when your app is loading.
-Or, you could define segments of your userbase by exercise duration and difficulty level so that casual users are first presented with a suggestion for a shorter, easier workout, whereas serious athletes are invited to start a 40-minute run when our app starts up.
+Or, you could define segments of your user base by exercise duration and difficulty level so that casual users are first presented with a suggestion for a shorter, easier workout, whereas serious athletes are invited to start a 40-minute run when our app starts up.

-If the behaviors of your users change in ways that alter their user properties, those updates are collected by Firebase Analytics, which can change the behavior and appearance of their app instance after the next fetch request.
+If the behaviors of your users change in ways that alter their user properties, those updates are collected by Google Analytics, which can change the behavior and appearance of their app instance after the next fetch request.
 A full range of operators are available so that you can create rules that include or exclude users with specific user properties or combinations of user properties.

 You can also combine other Remote Config rules with rules based on user properties, to deliver customized app behaviors to audience segments like the following: